lightning/bolts/03-transactions.md

 #### Offered HTLC Outputs

 This output sends funds to a HTLC-timeout transaction after the HTLC timeout, or to the remote peer on successful payment preimage.
+To allow penalties, it has an additional condition which allows the remote peer to claim the funds long after the HTLC has expired.
+We use the local node's specified `to-self-delay` to determine what how long the extra HTLC delay is (rather than that specified by the remote node as used in the HTLC transactions).
 The output is a P2WSH, with a witness script:

     <remotekey> OP_SWAP
         OP_SIZE 32 OP_EQUAL